shwetaruparel/Localization_amcl/README.md

 ### Next change the udacity_bot.xacro file with the safety_bot.xacro file , but save it as udacity_bot.xacro, and then run Gazebo,rviz and provided Goal just like the above step.
 This robot has a different model(a cylinderical base).

-# Check the Localization.pdf for detailed analysis of Localization and localization algorithms (EKF and AMCL)